Relational Database Clusters

 starting

-The database cluster is restarting from a stopped state, it will be transitioned to available when ready.
+The database cluster is restarting from a stopped state, transitioning to available when ready.

 terminating